ClojureBridge/community-docs/docs/clojure/namespace.md

 user=> (greeting "Clojure")
 Hello!
 Clojure
 nil
-user=> ; but, how can we use area function in my-nses.two namespace ?
+user=> ; but how can we use the area function in my-nses.two namespace ?
 {% endhighlight %}

-As we tried, `use` function loads functions of specified namespace(s) to current namespace.
-So, duplication ends up in the exception.
+As we tried, `use` function loads the functions of the specified namespace(s) into current namespace.
+If you have a duplicate function, that will result in an exception.

-In the next attempt, we use `require` function.
+In the next attempt, we will use the `require` function.
-This resolves the trouble happened above.
+This resolves the error that happened above.

 {% highlight clojure %}
 user=> (require 'my-nses.two)